Dynamics of Schwarz reflections: the mating phenomena: Dynamics of deltoid reflection

 \begin{remark} Note that the tiling set (where points escape to $T^0$) of $\sigma$ plays the role of the basin of infinity (where points escape to infinity) of a polynomial.
-Moreover, the non-escaping set (where points never escape to $T^0$) of $\sigma$ is the analogue of the filled Julia set (where points never escape to infinity) of a polynomial.
-Note that the filled Julia set of a polynomial is a compact subset of $\C$, while the non-escaping set of $\sigma$ is unbounded in $\C$ (but compact in $\hat{\C}$). \end{remark}
+Moreover, the non-escaping set (where points never escape to $T^0$) of $\sigma$ is the analogue of the filled Julia set (where points never escape to infinity) of a polynomial. \end{remark}

 \begin{proposition} $A$ is a simply connected, completely invariant domain. \end{proposition} \begin{proof} Since $A$ is the basin of attraction of a super-attracting fixed point, it is necessarily open and completely invariant.
+As $\sigma^{-1}(\infty)=\{\infty\}$ (by Proposition~\ref{deltoid_schwarz_covering}), $A$ is connected.